erik78se/Tutorial-Build-a-quick-charm/Tutorial_ Build a quick charm.md

-# Tutorial: Build a quick charm
+# Tutorial: Build a quick charm as a subordinate

 Difficulty: Beginner

 Author: [Erik Lönroth](http://eriklonroth.wordpress.com)

 ## What you will learn

-This guide will go through a way to build a charm using only bash.
-Neither python, nor reactiveis needed.
-It is an example of how to use juju to perform a rudimentary sysadmin task as a system admin.
-Install a package and write a config file.
+You will learn how to build a charm using bash.
+Neither python, nor reactive is needed this time.
+It is also an example of how to perform a rudimentary sysadmin task with juju.
+Such as installing a package and writing a config file.

-This example will work on another linux distro aswell, in this example; "centos".
+To make it a bit more spicy, lets make it work on another linux distros aswell.

+## Preparation
 You should have gone through the first two tutorials to have a proper build environment setup for juju charming.

 [Part 1] - First steps developing juju charms